lacclab/OneStop-Eye-Movements/README.md

 The data is hosted on [OSF](https://osf.io/2prdq/).
 We provide the possibility to download four sub-corpora with eye movement recordings from paragraph reading, one for each of the following reading regimes:

-1. [OneStop Ordinary Reading](https://osf.io/zn9sq/) - download this data if you are interested in a general purpose eye tracking dataset
+1. [OneStop Ordinary Reading](https://osf.io/zn9sq/) - download this data if you are interested in a general-purpose eye tracking dataset.
 2. [OneStop Information Seeking](https://osf.io/kpbgx/)
 3. [OneStop Repeated Reading](https://osf.io/4ay3t/)
 4. [OneStop Information Seeking in Repeated Reading](https://osf.io/6ra7t/)